ryancjoshi/Water-Rights-Visualizer/README.md

 * Ryan Joshi, Chapman University

-* Unofficial credits.
-I think that Ryan S and I have done enough work on the Water Rights Visualizer that we deserve to have our names added here.
+* Names after bullet points are unofficial credits.
+I think that Ryan S and I have done enough work on the Water Rights Visualizer that we deserve to have our names added here. -Ryan J

 This repository contains the code for the ET Toolbox 7-day hindcast and 7-day forecast data production system.